elastic/apm-pipeline-library/vars/README.md

 ## isCommentTrigger
-Check it the build was triggered by a comment in GitHub and the user is an Elastic user. it stores the comment owner username in the BUILD_CAUSE_USER environment variable and the comment itself in the GITHUB_COMMENT environment variable.
+Check it the build was triggered by a comment in GitHub and the user is an Elastic user. it stores the comment owner username in the GITHUB_COMMENT_AUTHOR environment variable and the comment itself in the GITHUB_COMMENT environment variable.

 ```